vkomianos/Small-XR-Server/README.md

 A small server application for shared XR experiences.
 It is written with PHP and uses the SleekDB (flat file NoSQL DB) to store users' data (currently id, position and rotation).

-It comes with a client written with A-Frame.
+It comes with a client written with <a href="https://github.com/aframevr/aframe" target="new">A-Frame</a>.

 ![Two users views](Test-1.gif)